Biont/shellm/README.md

    ```bash
    chmod +x /usr/local/bin/shellm
    ```
+3. Download the [config YAML](https://github.com/Biont/shellm/blob/main/config.yaml) and place it in [one of the recognized paths](https://github.com/Biont/shellm/blob/0141e467e96c6c06d30423bc292282d256a0d5b3/shellm#L68)
-3. Ensure the Ollama API is running on `localhost:11434` or set the `API_URL` environment variable to your specific endpoint.
+4. Ensure the Ollama API is running on `localhost:11434` or set the `API_URL` environment variable to your specific endpoint.

 ## Usage